muki01/OBD2_CAN_Bus_Reader/README.md

 # 🚗OBD2 CAN_BUS Reader

-This code is for reading the CAN_BUS in Cars.
-With this code you can read sensor values, troubleshoot codes and more.
-It is compatible with 250KBPS and 500KBPS, 11BIT and 29BIT.
+This code allows you to interface with the CAN Bus in vehicles.
+It enables you to read sensor values, diagnose trouble codes, and more.
+It supports various baud rates (125KBPS, 250KBPS, 500KBPS, 1MBPS) and both 11-bit and 29-bit CAN identifiers.

-I have shared schematics to communicate with the car.
-You can use these schematics or you can make another one.
-I used Arduino nano and ESP32 C3 as microcontrollers, but you can use another microcontrollers like STM32, ESP8266 and much more.
+I will share schematics to communicate with the car.
+You can use these schematics.
+I am currently testing this code with ESP32 S3.
+For now it will only work with ESP32 boards, I will do it for other boards in the future.

-I will share more information about CAN_BUS protocols and communication later.
-Stay tuned 😉.
+In the future, I will release a separate repository that dives deeper into CAN Bus functionality.
+In that project, I'll show how you can control various vehicle systems such as headlights, windows, locks, and more using the CAN Bus.
+I am currently testing this feature, and it works well.

-You can also see [this](https://github.com/muki01/I-K_Bus) project for I/K Bus for BMW cars
+You can also see my other car projects:
+1. [Тhis](https://github.com/muki01/I-K_Bus) project is for BMW with I/K bus system.
+2. [Тhis](https://github.com/muki01/OBD2_K-line_Reader) project is for Cars with ISO9141 and ISO14230 protocols.

 ## ⚙️Instalation
 * Edit the pins and options for your Board
      ~~~
-     #define TX_GPIO_NUM GPIO_NUM_9  // CAN TX pini
+     #define TX_GPIO_NUM GPIO_NUM_9                   // CAN TX pin
-     #define RX_GPIO_NUM GPIO_NUM_10  // CAN RX pini
+     #define RX_GPIO_NUM GPIO_NUM_10                  // CAN RX pin
-     #define CAN_SPEED TWAI_TIMING_CONFIG_500KBITS() // CAN SPEED 250KBITS or 500KBITS
+     #define CAN_SPEED TWAI_TIMING_CONFIG_500KBITS()  // CAN SPEED 125KBITS, 250KBITS, 500KBITS or 1MBITS
      #define CAN_BIT 29                               // 11BIT or 29BIT
      ~~~
 * Upload the code to your Board

 ## 🛠️Schematics for communication

-## The device I made with ESP32 C3 SuperMini.
+## The device I made with ESP32 S3 SuperMini.